jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 Measures
 ========

-The drum and bass score is in 4/4.
+The drum 'n' bass score is in 4/4.
 While the cue() object allows us to treat beats local to the current measure, the arguments for the cue() are in absolute global time in the previous section.
 Out of the box, Python Score does not support measures.
 However, Python